 The company line is that Okawara had a dream about selling a party bucket full of chicken, and started a one-store campaign to boost sales.
 The reason why he had the dream in the first place?
 He allegedly overheard an expat saying that they missed eating turkey for Christmas, and that chicken was the next best option during the festive season.

 Whatever the case, Okawara's venture came to set the tone for Christmas in Japan for decades to come, especially after the winter of 1974.

 Photo: KFC's dedicated website for Christmas fried chicken

 The fried chicken party bucket went national in 1974 with the slogan ケンタッキーはクリスマス！(Kentucky is Christmas!), cementing the connection between fried chicken and Christmas in the minds of many Japanese.

 The lack of (Christian) traditions associated with Christmas in Japan – and perhaps Colonel Sanders bearing a striking resemblance to Mr Claus, especially when given a Santa hat and a red clothing makeover – meant that birthing a new custom was rather easy.

 But how big of a deal is it really?
 Well, apparently a third of KFC’s yearly sales big.
-It’s hardly a cheap experience either: the standard party box, with eight pieces of chicken, a side of salad and a chocolate cake (yes, KFC Japan does cake) is ¥4,000 when booked in advance.
+It’s hardly a cheap experience either: the standard party box, with eight pieces of chicken, a shrimp gratin and a triple berry tiramisu cake (yes, KFC Japan does cake), is ¥4,000 when booked in advance.

 To make life more convenient (and lucrative), KFC has also spread Christmas out to include the days leading up to December 25, just to be able to cope with the chicken frenzy.
 Considering Christmas is not a national holiday in Japan and likely never will be (unless Colonel Sanders becomes an honorary citizen), that’s probably for the best.